pkmishra/node-perfectapi/readme.md

 How to include in your API
 --------------------------
 First, create a `perfectapi.json` configuration file.
-See "Configuration File" section further below for an example.
+See [Configuration File](wiki/perfectapi-config-file-format) for details.
 Once you have a configuration file, a sample usage is:

 ```
 #!/usr/bin/env node